X-3306/LeakFence-Extension/docs/SECURITY.md

 - There is no developer server in the MVP.
 - There is no telemetry, analytics endpoint, account system, or remote scanning endpoint.
-- The code is public at https://github.com/X-3306/LeakFence-Extension so these claims can be independently verified.